Sustainable community

 The initiative of Povoado Bar da Hora and its sustainable tourism has won the prestigious Braztoa Sustainability Award 2024.
 We were one of the four winners among more than 86 initiatives from all over Brazil.
 Congratulations to all tourism entrepreneurs and residents of the village for embracing the concept of Community-Based Tourism.

-belonging and the caiçara identidy
+Belonging and the caiçara identity

 The importance of belonging and the caiçara identity in Povoado Bar da Hora is fundamental for community solidarity and cultural preservation.
 These values strengthen community bonds, promoting a life in harmony with nature and keeping ancestral traditions alive.
 The caiçara identity not only enriches the visitors' experience but also ensures that economic development is supported by a solid and respectful cultural foundation, where every community member feels valued and integrated.